-In patients on diabetic medications, such as acarbose, albiglutide, alogliptin, glipizide, or insulin, should also have blood glucose monitors as niacin has an antagonistic effect on blood glucose.
+Patients on diabetic medications, such as acarbose, albiglutide, alogliptin, glipizide, or insulin, should also have blood glucose monitors as niacin has an antagonistic effect on blood glucose.

 Niacin can cause an increase in uric acid, thus exerting an antagonist effect on medications for gout, such as pegloticase and allopurinol.

-Niacin exerts an additive reaction with blood pressure medications (amlodipine clozapine, bisoprolol, diltiazem) opioids (morphine, oxycodone, tramadol, methadone) antipsychotics (quetiapine, risperidone) phosphodiesterase type 5 inhibitor (tadalafil) thus leading to hypotension.
+Niacin exerts an additive reaction with blood pressure medications (amlodipine clozapine, bisoprolol, diltiazem), opioids (morphine, oxycodone, tramadol, methadone), antipsychotics (quetiapine, risperidone) phosphodiesterase type 5 inhibitor (tadalafil), thus leading to hypotension.
 Frequent blood pressure checking is recommended.
 Also, niacin, in combination with some beta-blockers, may decrease its antihyperlipidemic efficacy.

 Niacin can increase the risk of bleeding by exerting an additive effect.
 Niacin has shown to not only cause a reduction in platelet counts (mean of -11% with 2000 mg) but to increase prothrombin time (mean of approximately +4%), leading to bleeding, especially when combined with anticoagulants such as apixaban, caplacizumab, or warfarin.
 Thus, a blood coagulation panel should be a routine test.